sst/guide/_chapters/add-a-list-all-the-notes-api.md

 });
 ```

-This is pretty much the same as our `get.js` except we only pass in the `userId` in the DynamoDB `query` call.
+This is pretty much the same as our `get.js` except we use a condition to only return the items that have the same `userId` as the one we are passing in.
+In our case, it's still hardcoded to `123`.

 ### Configure the API Endpoint